Alex Ruoff

-Alexander Marc Ruoff (born August 29, 1986) is a retired American professional basketball player.
+Alexander Marc Ruoff (born August 29, 1986) is a retired American professional basketball player who is an assistant coach for the Greensboro Swarm of the NBA G League.
 In college, he played shooting guard for the West Virginia Mountaineers basketball team.
 Ruoff set school records for the most 3-pointers made in a game and most career 3-point field goals.

 Early life

 Ruoff was born in Hamilton, Ohio, and relocated to Spring Hill, Florida in 1999.
 He attended Central High School in Brooksville, Florida, where he was a four-year varsity player.
 As a senior, Ruoff averaged 30 points and 12 rebounds before injuring his foot in December.
 Among other accolades, Ruoff earned all-state honors, Hernando County player of the year, and was nominated as a McDonald's All-American.
 He holds school records for assists, blocks, and steals, and ties the school record for points in a game.
 Ruoff was the first Hernando County Boys' basketball player to sign with a division one university.
 He was the 46th ranked senior in the nation according to hoopmasters.com.
 Ruoff was considered as "arguably the greatest boys basketball player to ever come out of Central High School".